-- A. Each bargaining unit employee will be assigned an official duty station in accordance with OFM travel regulations. - B. If the official duty station is changed, the employee will be given a fifteen (15) calendar day notice, or a shorter notification period may be agreed to. - C. If reassignment of an official duty station results in a commute in excess of thirty (30) miles in addition to the current commute, the employee may exercise their rights under Article 34, Layoff and Recall.
+- A. Each bargaining unit employee will be assigned an official duty station The term "official duty station" or "duty station" as used throughout this Agreement shall not mean "Official Station" for determining travel entitlements in accordance with the SAAM. - B. If the official duty station is changed, the employee will be given a fifteen (15) calendar day notice, or a shorter notification period may be agreed to. - C. If reassignment of an official duty station results in a commute in excess of thirty (30) miles in addition to the current commute, the employee may exercise their rights under Article 34, Layoff and Recall.
 The notice will contain the employee's rights below. - 1.
 Upon request, the Human Resource office will discuss possible layoff scenarios and process with the employee.